 - Exposure to factors in the environment such as pesticides, dusts, solvents.

 It is not an inherited condition and does not run in families.

 The cancer seems to start from one abnormal cell.
 In the case of non-Hodgkin's lymphoma, the cancer develops from a lymphocyte cell which becomes abnormal.
 The exact reason why the cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal.
 If the abnormal cell survives, it may multiply and produce many abnormal cells.
 See the separate leaflet called Cancer for more general information about cancer.

 The cancerous lymphocytes tend to collect in lymph glands (lymph nodes).
 The lymph nodes become bigger and form cancerous tumours.
 Some abnormal cells may travel to other parts of the lymphatic system such as the spleen.
 So you may develop lots of large cancerous lymph nodes and an enlarged spleen.

 Cancerous lymphocytes can also form lymphoma tumours in places in the body outside of the lymphatic system.
 This is because lymphocytes can also travel in the bloodstream.
 Differing types of non-Hodgkin's lymphoma can cause tumours to develop in the lining of the stomach or, rarely, in the brain.

-Who gets non-Hodgkin's lymphoma and how common is it?
+Who develops non-Hodgkin's lymphoma and how common is it?

 Anyone can be affected.
-Most cases occur in people over the age of 60.
-About 10,000 people in the UK develop a non-Hodgkin's lymphoma each year.
-It is the seventh most common type of cancer in the UK.
+Most cases occur in people over the age of 50.
+13,600 people in the UK developed a non-Hodgkin's lymphoma in 2015.
+It is the sixth most common type of cancer in the UK.
 Men are more commonly affected than women.

 Non-Hodgkin's lymphoma symptoms